Relative to the US dollar, the Australian dollar dropped close to five-year lows at the start of 2025. The AUD/USD fell to around 61.5c in January.

 6-Month Forecast For AUD/USD.

-Some major banks are forecasting a slight but steady increase in the Australian dollar exchange rate for the second half of 2024:
+Some major banks are forecasting a slight decline in the Australian dollar exchange rate over the first half of 2025:

-- Westpac’s economic report issued the week of October 28 predicted the AUD would be worth 0.69 US cents by December 2024 and rise to 70c in Q1 2025.
+- Westpac’s economic report issued the week of December 16 2024 predicted the AUD would be worth 0.65 US cents by March 2025 and remain at 65c by June 2025.

-In addition to the US, the following economies have initiated cutting cycles in recent months:
+In addition to the US, the following economies initiated cutting cycles in 2024:

 - United Kingdom.